-- Stretching techniques for forming the perfect crust
+- Stretching techniques and forming the perfect crust

-- Knowing your toppings: understanding balance, order and proportions when applying them
+- Knowing your ingredients: understanding balance, order and proportions when applying them

-- Top-shelf ingredients & embellishments-- for classic combos to some unexpected and unforgettable matches
+- Exciting toppings & embellishments - from classic combos to some unexpected and unforgettable matches

 Dress comfortably - we'll provide aprons for all to wear - and be prepared to eat some spectacular pizza of your own creation!
-In addition to all the pizzas you'll enjoy as they emerge fresh from the oven, you'll head home with Pizza a Casa's detailed guide Make Perfect Pizza at Home, a box of pizza that you made to show off to your friends and family, any leftover dough-- plus an exclusive Pizza a Casa dough-making tool!
+In addition to all the pizzas you'll enjoy as they emerge fresh from the oven, you'll head home with our exclusive, full-color booklet Make Perfect Pizza at Home, individually wrapped dough, and/or a box of pizza that YOU made to show off to your friends and family!

 What Is Not Included?